programmingninjas/Spotify-Music-Downloader-WebApp/README.md

 To host over wifi type this command:

-flask run -h 'i.p of machine in which you are running the script'
+flask run -h ' i.p of machine in which you are running the script '

 without inverted commas